Bauchstraffung

 Dr._Scheufler_Plastischer_Chirurg_Bern_Schweiz

-Dr. med.
-O. Scheufler, specialist in plastic, reconstructive and aesthetic medicine and author of this website, is pleased to be at your service for a personal consultation.
-Besides his main work at the Aare Clinic, PD.
-Dr. Scheufler is also scientifically active and has habilitated at the University Hospital of Basel.
-He was therefore awarded the title of assistant professor by the University of Basel.
-In addition, he was honored by Duke University (USA) as a Visiting Professor.
-So do not hesitate to contact him if you wish a professional consultation!
+PD Dr. Oliver Scheufler, board certified plastic, reconstructive and aesthetic surgeon and author of this website, is pleased to be at your service for a personal consultation.
+Besides his main occupation at the AARE KLINIK, Dr. Scheufler is also scientifically active and lectures at the University of Basel.
+He also was a visiting professor at Duke University (USA).
+Please do not hesitate to contact him if you wish a professional consultation!

 This site uses cookies.
 By using this site you agree to use cookies Datenschutzerklärung